Diana Ross: No Longer Singing ‘The Blues’ Of Depression

 One of her outstanding performances as an actress was her starring role in the TV adaptation of the play, “The Wiz” in 1978.
 The singer played the lead as “Dorothy” and co-starred Michael Jackson in his very first movie role.
 It’s a performance that she’s very proud of and speaks highly of the remake in 2015 of “The Wiz: Live!”

-Singer Diana Ross was admitted to a rehab facility for drug and alcohol abuse, in May of 2002.
-Her spokesman revealed that Diana Ross had secretly entered the Promises Rehabilitation Center in Malibu ten days earlier, to “clear up some personal issues.”
+The 75-year-old Ross was admitted to a rehab facility for drug and alcohol abuse, in May of 2002.
+Her spokesman revealed that Diana had secretly entered the Promises Rehabilitation Center in Malibu ten days earlier, to “clear up some personal issues.”
 The issues centered around Diana Ross’ drinking, although reports suggested that she may have been abusing prescription painkillers as well.

 Ross, who liked to put cognac in her coffee before she walked on stage, also enjoyed poorly fleece wine after her shows.
 According to sources in the U.S., Miss Ross’s children became concerned as she drank wine day and night.
 ‘The pain pills were prescribed for an old injury,’ added the source.
 ‘But soon she was hooked on them too.
 She was becoming more and more depressed, and totally reliant on substances to make it through the day.